 What Is Alcohol Addiction?

-Millions of Americans drink regularly — so when does it become an issue?
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), millions of Americans drink regularly — so when does it become an issue?

 Alcohol addiction is a severe form of alcohol abuse characterized by an inability to manage drinking habits despite negative consequences.
 Also commonly referred to as alcohol use disorder, an alcohol addiction can be mild, moderate, or severe.
-When left untreated, symptoms can quickly spiral out of control and result in potentially life-altering outcomes.
+When left untreated, symptoms can quickly spiral out of control and result in health consequences and potentially life-altering outcomes.

 Alcohol addiction does not discriminate.
 It affects people from all backgrounds and walks of life.
 Alcohol addiction can change your brain and neurochemistry, and this further influences your behavior and the cycle of abuse.